Stojan Titelbah

-Stojan Titelbah, also spelled Stojan Titelbach (Serbian Cyrillic: Стојан Тителбах; 1877 - 20 March 1916) was a Serbian architect who worked in the Serbian metropolis Belgrade.
+Stojan Titelbah, also spelled Stojan Titelbach (Стојан Тителбах; 1877 - 20 March 1916) was a Serbian architect who worked in the Serbian metropolis Belgrade.

 Biography

 Titelbah was born in Belgrade to Czech engineer Vladislav Titelbah (who had emigrated from Prague to Serbia in 1875), and Katica (née Vasić) of Belgrade.
 He finished primary and secondary school in Belgrade.
-Stojan went on to study architecture at the Faculty of Technology at the Grande école.
+Stojan went on to study architecture at the Faculty of Technology at the Velika škola in Belgrade.
 He graduated in 1901 from the Department of Architecture.
 In the same year, together with architect Vladimir Popović (1876-1947), he was awarded the first prize from the will of the merchant Dimitrije Stamatović for the project of a spa building for entertaining visitors and a plan for arranging the park, as well as a discussion about these types of buildings.
 He probably worked privately at the beginning, and then he was employed as an architect in the Ministry of Construction from 30 January 1905 until the end of his life.
 He designed several residential-commercial and residential buildings, with a lot of taste and imagination, applying elements of historical styles and secession.
 Before [World War I], he traveled to France.
 Together with Nikolaj Krasnov and Aleksandar Bugarski, he was one of the few architects who at the turn of the century significantly influenced the architecture of Belgrade.

 Titelbah participated in the First World War, crossed the Albanian mountains and arrived at Corfu.
 There, on 20 March 1916, he committed suicide, which was a consequence of his depression.
 He was buried in the ossuary on the island Vido.